Outstanding Service is Our #1 Priority

 A native of Franklin County, Robert grew up watching his dad and grandfather serving the families of this community.
 Robert is a fifth-generation employee of Moore-Cortner Funeral Home and looks forward to continuing in the family business.
 He enjoys meeting new families as well as continuing relationships already established.
 When not at work, Robert enjoys golfing and is an avid University of Tennessee Athletics fan.
 He also enjoys spending time at Tennessee Walking Horse Shows, an industry he has participated in since he was five.
 Robert is the son of Jim and Holly Cortner and the grandson of Bob and June Cortner and Bill and Rebecca Pyron.
 He is married to Emily Zahnd Cortner, formerly of Decatur, Alabama.
 Feel free to come by and visit with Robert anytime.

 Holly brings years of leadership and an unmatched level of compassion to the team here at Moore-Cortner and Jennings Moore-Cortner Funeral Homes as our Chief Operations Officer.
 Holly is married to Jim Cortner and has one son named Robert.
-Her parents are Bill and Rebecca Pyron of Winchester and her grandparents are Skip and Martha Parks of Fayetteville.
-Holly enjoys living in Winchester and is a member of Winchester Cumberland Presbyterian Church.
+Her parents are Bill and Rebecca Pyron of Winchester; and her grandfather is Skip Parkes of Fayetteville.
+Holly enjoys living in Winchester and is a member of Trinity Episcopal Church.

 She enjoys spending time with family and friends and invites you to stop by and visit with her.